drf-forms/drf-schema-adapter/docs/index.md

 ex: `./manage.py export sample/products`

-To export those models on-the-fly, you'll need to specify your frontend application module name instead of its path as well as add a new route to your `urls.py`
+To export those models on-the-fly, you'll need to specify your frontend application module name instead of its path as well as add a new url to your `urls.py`

 ```
 ## settings.py